 What library services are available to the public and EPA staff?

-EPA provides a wide range of library services to the public and EPA employees including:
+EPA provides a wide range of library services to members of the public and EPA employees including:

 - Access to the EPA National Library Catalog: http://www2.epa.gov/libraries/catalog

 - Access to over 60,000 EPA documents online via the National Service Center for Environmental Publications (NSCEP): http://www.epa.gov/nscep/

 Information about the services offered to members of the public is available on the EPA Library Services Web page: http://www2.epa.gov/libraries/library-services-public

 EPA librarians are available online for research assistance.
 Members of the public submit environmental questions through the "Ask a Question" tab on this page.
 Their queries are responded to by professional reference librarians.